Read this before bringing your child to the emergency room

 Contact your child’s pediatrician

-If the situation allows, contact your child’s pediatrician before heading to the ED.
-Pediatricians can offer guidance on whether your child can be treated at home or in the office within the next 1-2 days.
-They can also address if it is okay to give anti-fever or pain medications.
-Many coughs, colds and ear infections can be treated at an urgent care or in the office and do not require an ED visit.
-If it is a serious emergency, bypass contacting your child’s pediatrician and head straight to the ED or call 911.
+If the situation allows, contact your child’s pediatrician before heading to the ER.
+Pediatricians can offer guidance on whether your child can be treated at home or in the office within the next 1 to 2 days.
+They can also address if it is OK to give anti-fever or pain medications.
+Many coughs, colds and ear infections can be treated at an urgent care or in the office and do not require an ER visit.

 Talk with your child (before, during and after the visit)

-A trip to the hospital can be a scary experience for children of all ages.
-If possible, explain to your child where you are going on the way and what they can expect.
-While there, help your child understand what is going on and let them ask questions to feel a sense of control.
-After the visit, debrief on the situation and validate their feelings or share a story of your own experience in an ED.
-Comforting your child will not only make the experience easier in the moment but will help them be more prepared in the event of any future emergencies.
+After the visit, debrief the situation and validate their feelings or share a story of your own ER experience.
+Comforting your child will not only make the experience easier in the moment but will help prepare them in the event of any future emergencies.
 Surprising or tricking your child into going to the hospital sets an intimidating tone for the visit.
-Let them know the team is here to help them.
+Let them know the team is there to help them.

 Come prepared

 Bring a list (mental or written down) of your child’s known allergies and medications, any medical history, and your pharmacy information.
-Know the last time your child ate and be ready to discuss the emergency that is bringing you to the ED.
+Know the last time your child ate and be ready to discuss the emergency that is bringing you to the ER.
 You may have to wait – patients are not seen on a first come, first serve basis but instead by severity of illness or injury.
 Bring your child a comfort item and a quiet toy to entertain or distract them.

 Be your child’s advocate

 You know your child better than anyone.
 Don’t hesitate to speak up if you feel like you know what may be going on with your child or ask questions regarding the testing being performed.
-If you are unsure of what to do at home at time of discharge or when to return to the ED, speak with your child’s care team.
+If you are unsure of what to do at home at time of discharge or when to return to the ER, speak with your child’s care team.
 If you need something explained or repeated, ask.

 Are you trying to find a pediatrician?
-Look here if you live in Illinois.
-Look here if you live in Wisconsin.
+Find one in Illinois or Wisconsin.

 Related Posts